sungiant/sdf/README.md

 ### Ambient Occlusion

 This demo implements a simple approximation for ambient occlusion.
-For each pixel corresponding to a point `p` on a surface the algorithm asks the question "how far is it to the nearest neighboring surface".
+For each pixel corresponding to a point `p` on a surface the algorithm asks the question "how far is it to the nearest neighbouring surface".
 The particulars of the algorithm used in the demo are described [here](http://bentonian.com/Lectures/FGraphics1819/7.%20Global%20Illumination.pdf) on (page 13).

 | Ambient Occlusion |
 |:---:|